"> How to Choose a Dissertation Topic: 7-Step Guide - ResearchProspect

 9. Abstract

-Once you understand the requirements, the next step is to select a broad research theme.
-The best practice is to evaluate topics that are interesting for students in their courses.
-For instance, students can choose a familiar topic, as it is relatively easy to start research on a known topic, since they will not have to write from scratch.
+Once you understand the requirements, select a broad research theme.
+The best practice is to start with topics that genuinely interest you within your modules.
+Choosing a familiar area is sensible — it is far easier to begin researching a topic you already understand than to write from scratch.

-This is another important aspect of how to choose a dissertation topic.
-Students should find reliable and credible books, online dissertation topic databases, and articles to explore possible topics.
-Highly rated scholarly sources frequently publish articles that introduce readers to new research on any subject.
+This is a decisive part of how to choose a dissertation topic.
+Find reliable books, online topic databases and journal articles to explore the possibilities.
+Highly rated scholarly sources regularly publish work that introduces readers to new research on a subject.

 What are the best sources to find relevant literature?

-The best sources to find relevant literature include academic databases like Google Scholar, JSTOR, PubMed, Scopus, along with books, journals, newspapers, and government reports.
+The best sources include academic databases such as Google Scholar, JSTOR, PubMed and Scopus, alongside books, peer-reviewed journals, quality newspapers and government reports.

 EXAMPLE 1